pushtorefresh/storio/README.md

 * API for Humans: Type Safety, Immutability & Thread-Safety
 * Convenient builders with compile-time guarantees for required params.
 Forget about 6-7 `null` in queries
 * Optional Type-Safe Object Mapping, if you don't want to work with `Cursor` and `ContentValues` you don't have to
-* No reflection and no annotations in core, also `StorIO` is not ORM
+* No reflection in Operations and no annotations in the core, also `StorIO` is not ORM
 * Every Operation over `StorIO` can be executed as blocking call or as `rx.Observable`
 * `RxJava` as first class citizen, but it's not required dependency!
 * `rx.Observable` from `Get` Operation **can observe changes** in `StorIO` and receive updates automatically